jiricodes/ft_linear_regression/README.md

 	- [ ] theta's over time
 	- [ ] TD over time?

-- add accuracy testing
-	- [ ] split dataset based on provided ratio with good distribution
-	- [ ] check how is the accuracy usually displayed
-	- [ ] create such display
-	- [ ] data set ration test? (what is the based div ration for given dataset)

 - live monitoring? e.g. pause every x iterations